what's on offer?

 amount of things to learn, but

 it's not that bad really!
-Learning how to
+Learn about the right tackle to use, how to

 tie a few critically important knots, how to